hmartelb/Pix2Pix-Timbre-Transfer/README.md

 mag_db /= 20 * np.log1p(1 / amin) # Normalization
 ```

-Finally, the range is normalized to be within [-1,1] instead of [0,1] using the following conversion:
+Finally, the range is normalized in [-1,1] instead of [0,1] using the following conversion:
 ```python
 mag_db = mag_db * 2 - 1
 ```

 To recover the audio, the inverse operations must be performed.
-Denormalize to [0,1], convert from logarithmic to linear using the function ``db_to_amplitude()`` from ``data.py``, and then compute the inverse STFT using ``librosa.istft()`` using the magnitude and the phase estimations.
+Denormalize to [0,1], convert from logarithmic to linear using the function ``db_to_amplitude()`` from ``data.py``, and then compute the inverse STFT using ``librosa.istft()`` with the magnitude and the phase estimations.
 The complex spectrogram and the final audio can be obtained from the magnitude and phase as:
 ```python
 S = mag * np.exp(1j * phase)
 audio = librosa.istft(S,...)